Code of Business Conduct & Ethics

 In addition to this Policy, Raymond James has policies on related subject matters that must also be followed when they are applicable, including those covering:

-Associates must likewise report to their supervisors all gifts received from product sponsors, corporate or public finance clients or vendors (e.g., mutual funds, insurance companies, and software vendors) as a result of their affiliation with Raymond James.
+Raymond James business unit policies also generally require associates to report to their supervisors all gifts received from product sponsors, corporate or public finance clients or vendors (e.g., mutual funds, insurance companies, and software vendors) as a result of their affiliation with Raymond James.